 Despite a tough eighteen months for the construction industry, residential construction proceeds at a break-neck pace.
 But increased costs and uncertain build schedules increase the difficulty of home construction.
 Construction spending sits 8.2% higher than one year ago.

 Last week, Hyundai Heavy Industries purchased Doosan Infracore, creating a combined company in the top ten largest global construction equipment manufacturers.
 The plan makes Doosan Infracore a subsidiary of Hyundai Genuine group, of which Hyundai Construction Equipment is also a subsidiary.
-Both Doosan and Hyundai are South Korean companies.
-After the purchase, they will continue to operate independently.

 According to new data released from the Bureau of Labor Statistics on August 12, nonresidential construction prices have increased 23.4% since this time last year, including a 0.8% increase over last month.